artefactual/atom-docs/user-manual/reports-printing/create-item-list-report-print.rst

-   Before you click on Reports, make sure that the :term:`archival description`  you are viewing has :term:`child records <Child record>` that correspond to files and items.
-If the the archival description does not have any information at the file-level, you will not be successful at printing an item list.
+   Before you click on Reports, make sure that the :term:`archival description`  you are viewing has :term:`child records <Child record>` that correspond to items.
+If the archival description does not have any information at the item-level, you will not be given the option to print an item list.

 ..
 WARNING::